I Want To...

 - HCGH’s general medical-surgical beds are 90 percent full most days and 19 percent growth in inpatient volume is projected by 2024.

-- The observation unit, where patients who need to be monitored but not fully admitted to the hospital may stay overnight or longer, achieves nearly full occupancy daily, and the hospital treated a record number of observation patients last year.
+- The observation unit, where patients who need to be monitored but not fully admitted to the hospital may stay overnight or longer, achieves nearly full occupancy daily, and the hospital treated a record number of observation patients in 2016.
 New space will include private rooms that are more welcoming to patients and families.

 - The pediatric emergency room treats 18,000 patients annually, including adolescent patients with behavioral health issues, such as depression and substance use.
-The number of pediatric behavioral health patients has increased 46 percent in the past two years, and having additional clinical space will allow us to meet the needs of patients who benefit from a more private and protected setting of care.
+The volume of pediatric behavioral health patients has increased more than 65 percent in the past year, and having additional clinical space will allow us to meet the needs of patients who benefit from a more private and protected setting of care.

 - Often three to five beds in the inpatient adult psychiatry unit are not able to take new patients because patients are too ill to share a room or cannot be co-located for other reasons, resulting in the need for more space and improved design.

 - The Affordable Care Act increased the number of insured patients.
-HCGH experienced a record year for admissions and observations, representing an increase of 9.6 percent over last year alone (fiscal year 2016 compared to fiscal year 2017).
-We also saw a record number of births last fiscal year.
+HCGH experienced a record year for admissions and observations, representing an increase of 9.6 percent over last year alone (fiscal year 2016 compared to fiscal year 2016).
+We also saw a record number of births in FY16.

 Building Today for a Healthier Tomorrow is an intensive initiative to increase our capacity to treat people with a broad range of health needs, and to enhance their experience of care.